 Kansas is one of 19 states that has not yet accepted federal funding to expand Medicaid to adults with income up to 138 percent of the federal poverty level.
 As a result, childless adults are not eligible for coverage regardless of how low their income is, and parents with dependent children can only qualify if they live in extreme poverty.

 Individuals who meet the following income limits qualify for Medicaid in Kansas:

 - Children up to age 1 are covered with family income up to 166 percent of the federal poverty level (FPL)

 - Children ages 1 to 5 are covered with family income up to 149 percent of FPL

 - Children ages 6 to 18 are covered with family income up to 133 percent of FPL

 - Parents with dependent children are eligible with household income up to 33 percent of FPL.
-For a family of four, that’s about $8,000/year in 2015.
+For a family of three, that’s $6,738/year in 2017.

 - Children with family income too high to qualify for Medicaid are eligible for the Children’s Health Insurance Program (CHIP); the income limit is 242 percent of FPL

 - Individuals who are elderly or disabled may also qualify for KanCare; see the eligibility guidelines

 As of July 2013, enrollment in Kansas Medicaid/CHIP was 378,160.
 By November 2016, it stood at 416,379, which was a 10 percent increase since 2013 (although the total decreased slightly from July 2016 to November 2016).